Integration tests enable you to deploy a contract in the NEARDocumentation Index

 Spooning Contracts

 Spooning a blockchain is copying the data from one network into a different network.
-NEAR Workspaces makes it easy to copy data from Mainnet or Testnet contracts into your local Sandbox environment:- 🦀 Rust
+NEAR Sandbox makes it easy to copy data from Mainnet or Testnet contracts into your local Sandbox environment:- 🦀 Rust

 - 🌐 JavaScript